jonathansharman/najan/src/arguments.md

 You and I are eating an orange.
 </gloss>

-We can usually reverse the order of the arguments without affecting the meaning:
+Reversing the order of the arguments usually does not affecting the meaning:

 <gloss>
 je  | rʊ | za | rabʊm  | ci | ko | ci | to  | tcet